-To ensure a high level of understanding of the risks of modern slavery in our supply chains and our business, we educate our employees regarding the types of factors that can indicate whether any worker (permanent or temporary) in the Redcentric Group’s supply chain is subject to undue influence.
+Following the external review of our compliance that was completed in financial year ending 31 March 2021 (“FY21”) and the extensive changes made to our processes as a result, we have continued to build and reinforce those processes in FY22.To ensure a high level of understanding of the risks of modern slavery in our supply chains and our business, we educate our employees regarding the types of factors that can indicate whether any worker (permanent or temporary) in the Redcentric Group’s supply chain is subject to undue influence.
 In doing so, the Redcentric Group actively encourages employees to report any suspicious activity to their line manager or a board member.

 In addition, the Redcentric Group operates a whistleblowing policy that allows employees to raise any concerns they may have, in a protected environment (with their identity withheld if appropriate).
 The process allows direct access to a named board member if an individual is concerned about their line manager’s complicity in any infringement.
 All whistleblowing about a potential wrongdoing will be investigated and the results communicated to the employee, as well as the business taking appropriate action to address any concerns the investigation reveals.
 This encourages employees to highlight any concerns or potential evidence of modern slavery and ensures that all matters raised through this hotline are addressed at board level.